jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 Proposed stadium projects are often accompanied by economic impact reports, often referred to as "studies."
 However, the estimates they present are not the product of objective research and are not comparable to peer-reviewed studies conducted by academic researchers, which consistently find limited economic impacts.
 These documents are typically created by private consultants commissioned by project advocates seeking to bolster their case for public subsidies.
 They present motivated analysis with the goal of promoting the desired stadium project.

+Commissioned reports are typically forward-looking, based on a host of assumptions about what *might* happen in the future.
+This isn't how economic researchers study economic effects.
+Academic research is retrospective in nature, examining the experiences of past stadium projects based on demonstrated outcomes.
+These studies consistently find no positive economic effects; thus, projecting positive future effects, as private consulting reports often do, is not supported by existing evidence.

-Commissioned economic impact reports often commit the following errors:
+Public policy researchers have reviewed commissioned economic impact reports to identify their failure a accurately forecast economic outcomes, finding that they often commit the following errors:

-- Treating gross consumer spending as new spending
+- Treating gross consumer spending as new spending.
-  - This ignored displaced local activity
+  - This ignored displaced local activity.
-- Using multipliers that increase projected output through so-called "induced spending"
+- Using multipliers that increase projected output through so-called "induced spending."
-  - Research confirms that economic multipliers should be no greater than 1
+  - Research confirms that economic multipliers should be no greater than 1.
 - Focusing on benefits without including all public costs.
 - Assuming that all out-of-town spectators travel to the city for the events they attend.
   - A large share of visiting attendees did not come to town for the event, it's just one of many local entertainment options they chose to do.